Stoney LaRue: Life and career

 Born in Taft, Texas, LaRue was raised in Yanush/Buffalo Valley, Oklahoma, where he still visits regularly and began playing country music at a young age.

 LaRue moved to Stillwater, Oklahoma, and began to play in the various bars around the college town, as well as his brother, Bo Phillips.
 He befriended Jason Boland and Cody Canada and the three moved into the infamous "Yellow House" where they would have late night jam sessions and entertain other various musicians around the town, like Mike McClure and Brandon Jenkins.
 LaRue was heavily influenced by Woody Guthrie, Bob Childers, Mike Hosty and the "Red Dirt" music scene.

 In 2002, LaRue led The Organic Boogie Band and released Downtown, recorded in private sessions at Cain's Ballroom in Tulsa.
 LaRue's 2005 follow-up, The Red Dirt Album, reached the Billboard sales charts in its debut week.
 The next year, Stoney released his first live record Live at Billy Bob's Texas.

 LaRue sang backing vocals on Miranda Lambert's 2013 single "All Kinds of Kinds."

+LaRue is also a Freemason and served as the Grand Lodge of Texas' Grand Musician in 2026.